jamesj223/Mowu/README.md

 ## Future Versions

-- The main feature planned for V2 will be persistent storage.
+- The main feature planned for V2 will be events.
-- The main feature planned for V3 will be events.
+- The main feature planned for V3 will be persistent storage.

-A full list of ideas/potential features can be found in [here](TODO.md)
+A full list of ideas/potential features can be found in [here](docs/TODO.md)

 ## Support